Cloud infrastructure segmentation with the Check Point next-generation firewall

 Next-Generation Firewall

-- Centralized security management with Check Point Security Management.
+- Centralized Check Point security management.

-- NGFW VM Check Point CloudGuard IaaS - Firewall & Threat Prevention BYOL.
+- NGFW VM Check Point CloudGuard IaaS: Firewall & Threat Prevention BYOL.

-- NGFW Check Point CloudGuard IaaS - Firewall & Threat Prevention PAYG.
+- NGFW Check Point CloudGuard IaaS: Firewall & Threat Prevention PAYG

-Prepare your cloud
+Get your cloud ready

 Sign up for Yandex Cloud and create a billing account: